Inside Kim Kardashian's Tropical Birthday Trip With Rob, Khloe and Tristan Thompson - E! Online

 During the week-long celebration, the birthday girl received special tributes from her loved ones.
 "Everyone came together and showed their love and respect for her," the source shares.
 "They had slide show of her life and nightly parties.
 During the day, they took boat rides, went snorkeling, walked on the beach and tanned by the pool.
 It was an epic and memorable week that nobody will forget."

 According to the insider, the birthday squad returned home on Monday, Oct.
-26. Kourtney even took to her Instagram Story to post a bikini photo from the trip, noting it was the "best week" of her life.
+26. Kourtney even took to her Instagram Story to post a photo of herself wearing an Aexae bikini during the trip, noting it was the "best week" of her life.

 While Rob has yet to share pics from the getaway, the source tells E!
 News that the Arthur George sock designer—who has been making his return to the spotlight over the last year—enjoyed spending time with his family on the trip.